amurani/unicode-emoji-list/README.md

 *In both json files ignore the __no__ property.
 I'll probably remove it later*

+#### API
+Not sure how long this will be available for but I came across [Myjson](http://myjson.com/) and I added the content of `simple-emoji-list.json`.
+You can access its JSON content via [https://api.myjson.com/bins/oc1p](https://api.myjson.com/bins/oc1p).

 ### Hope this helps you somehow 😃!